coryshrmn/glwrapper/README.md

 ## Testing

-GLWrapper has a Comprehensive unit test suite, using Googletest, SDL2 and glew 2.
+GLWrapper has a comprehensive unit test suite, using Googletest, SDL2 and glew 2.
 Tests are built with CMake.

 ### Testing Requirements